 Emilia Romagna art cities

-Emilia Romagna art cities provincial capitals.
-As well as for tourism and gastronomy, the region is famous for the many cities of art that follow one another along the route of the Via Emilia.
-Which, for more than two millennia, it is an important artery for goods and cultures.
-The Emilia Romagna art cities are small to medium-sized, with the exception of the capital (Bologna).
-As a result, they offer exceptional testimonies, of works of art and historic centers often intact since centuries.
+Emilia Romagna art cities provincial capitals, a region located in the northeast of Italy.
+As well as for the tourism and the food, the region is famous for different cities of art.
+As a result, the towns follow one another along the route of the Via Emilia.
+Therefore, for more than two millennia, the goods and the cultures continue to move along this important road.
+As we can see, the Emilia Romagna art cities are small to medium size.
+With the exception of Bologna that is the capital of the region.
+Hence, they offer great testimonies of works of art and historic centers often intact since centuries.

 The towns with medieval character

 The richness of Emilia Romagna is, without doubt, the preeminence in the landscapes and cityscapes of its history.
 In fact, structures hundreds and thousands of years old have survived in great numbers.
 And this despite earthquakes and floods.
 As well as hurricanes, wars, and zealous redevelopers.
 From Roman times, the central squares of villages and towns were the hearts of government.
 Combining castle, town hall, church or temple and market square.
 Most of Emilia Romagna art cities and villages retain their medieval character.